lpereira/gomoku/README.md

 itself is generated, plus type information and constants from imported packages.
 (No method from packages are generated yet.)

-No automated testing is performed.
 Any help to move this forward is greatly appreciated.

 # Sample code